Postcards from Paradise

-Postcards from Paradise is the 18th studio album by Ringo Starr.
+Postcards from Paradise is the eighteenth studio album by English singer-songwriter Ringo Starr.
 It was released on 31 March 2015.

 Development

 The album was produced completely by Starr himself, and engineered by longtime collaborator Bruce Sugar.
 Several album titles were considered, including "Let Love Lead".
 Starr worked with many of his regular songwriting and recording colleagues on Postcards from Paradise, including Van Dyke Parks, Dave Stewart, and Gary Burr.
 As with his previous albums, Starr maintains a philosophy of "If you show up at my house and you can play, you're on the record".
 The song "Island in the Sun" is notable as being the first studio recording that was co-written and recorded by every member of Starr's current All-Starr Band.

 Rock photographer Rob Shanahan took the cover photograph, which was developed further by Universal Music Group, Starr's record label.
 The label added a grey scalloped border in the manner of a postage stamp.